Blandaxt/Code_Wars/README.md

 1. Checking for the factor was easy where i looked for the remainder of diving the base number by the factor number and seeing if that number is equal to 0.

 2. If true, than that number is a factor of the base, else it is false.
 And i return that result.

+## 8 kyu A Needle in the Haystack:

+Can you find the needle in the haystack?

+Write a function findNeedle() that takes an array full of junk but containing one "needle"

+After your function finds the needle it should return a message (as a string) that says:

+"found the needle at position " plus the index it found the needle, so:

+findNeedle(['hay', 'junk', 'hay', 'hay', 'moreJunk', 'needle', 'randomJunk']) should return "found the needle at position 5"

+## Process/Learned:

+1. So the objective of this challenge is to look through an array and look for a string "needle".

+2. I was able to find it by using the method indexOf on the string needle on the array that contains it.

+3. Then I used the positioning of the index and returned it in the string "found the needle at position 5" using template literal.